 As part of the National Girls Collaborative, we can take part in national “network projects” through which STEM resources for youth are distributed in Montana communities.
 Via these national programs, Montana Girls STEM Collaborative has brought more than $100,000 of resources to Montana with emphasis on serving girls and boys who are typically under-represented in STEM, particularly those in our rural and reservation communities.

 Network projects include:

-A nationwide partnership between Mercedes-Benz and Mattel that helps tackle gender stereotypes in toys.
+No Limits: A nationwide partnership between Mercedes-Benz and Mattel that helps tackle gender stereotypes in toys.

 Role Models Matter (TechBridge Girls)